dcomtois/summarytools/README.md

 # All functions markdown-compatible

-All functions will printout markdown with option `style="rmarkdown"`.
-That is useful for instance here on GitHub, where `.md` files actually displayed as _html_.
-Thanks to John MacFarlane's [Pandoc](http://johnmacfarlane.net/pandoc/), you can also convert markdown text files into a wide choice of common formats such as _.pdf_, _.docx_, _.odt_, _.html_, and many more.
+All functions will printout [markdown](http://daringfireball.net/projects/markdown/) text when setting option `style="rmarkdown"`.
+That is useful for instance here on GitHub, where `.md` files are actually displayed as _html_.
+Thanks to John MacFarlane's [Pandoc](http://johnmacfarlane.net/pandoc/), you can also convert markdown text files into a wide range of common formats such as _.pdf_, _.docx_, _.odt_, _.html_, among others.

 Here is an **example** of a markdown table, as processed by GitHub, using `freq()`: